Press Releases - 2018 Archives

 Phoenix Sky Harbor International Airport Once Again Receives High Bond Ratings

-Phoenix, AZ — Moody’s Investors Service assigned an Aa3 rating to Phoenix Sky Harbor International Airport’s senior lien bonds and affirmed the Airport’s outstanding senior (Aa3) and junior (A1) liens.
+PHOENIX, AZ — Citing low costs to airlines and strong local demand for air service, Moody’s Investors Service this week assigned an Aa3 rating to Phoenix Sky Harbor International Airport’s senior lien bonds and affirmed the Airport’s outstanding senior (Aa3) and junior (A1) liens.

-Standard and Poor’s Ratings Services (S&P) also assigned its ‘AA-’ rating on the Airport’s senior lien, affirmed its ‘AA-’ rating on outstanding senior lien bonds, and affirmed its ‘A+’ rating on the Airport’s junior lien bonds.
-Both Moody’s Investors Service and S&P noted that Phoenix Sky Harbor’s outlook is stable.
+Standard and Poor’s Ratings Services (S&P) also affirmed its ‘AA-’ rating on the Airport’s senior lien, as well as its ‘A+’ rating on the Airport’s junior lien bonds.

 Phoenix Sky Harbor International Airport, America’s Friendliest Airport®, has an annual economic impact of more than $38 billion.
 Every day approximately 1,200 aircraft and more than 120,000 passengers arrive and depart at Sky Harbor.
 PHX Sky Harbor is funded with Airport revenue.
 No tax dollars are used to support the Airport.